 What are the different kinds of Ubuntu available?

+In desktop Linux world, the desktop envirnment variants are also referred to as ‘flavors’.
 Below is the list of official Ubuntu flavors:

-- Ubuntu Unity (default Ubuntu flavor)
+- Ubuntu GNOME (default Ubuntu flavor)

 - Ubuntu Mate